Rocket-Search/heater_control/README.md

 Heater Control Raspberry Pi

-Heater Control with based on Raspberry Pi with GPIO.
+Heater Control based on Raspberry Pi with GPIO.
 Usage for smart home and controlling the radiator .
 You can also use it with openHAB 2 (https://www.openhab.org)